+[Ed Code sec.
+48915 (b) and (e).]

-If the Board finds substantial evidence for an offense listed in Ed Code sec.
-48915(a), the Board may vote to expel the accused student, suspend the enforcement of the expulsion order, or decline to expel the accused student.
-Where the Board finds substantial evidence but declines to expel the accused student, it may impose a responsibility plan that includes opportunities for the accused student to repair any harm caused and take responsibility for his or her actions.
+Where the Board finds substantial evidence but declines to expel the accused student, it may impose a rehabilitation plan that includes opportunities for the accused student to repair any harm caused and take responsibility for his or her actions.